lucasBertola/HTTP-CLIENT/README.md

 HTTP-CLIENT
 ===========

-This is an implementation of an HTTP client in c++
+This is an implementation of an HTTP client in c++;

+By Lucas Bertola